What to include in a corporate plan

 A discussion of an entity’s ICT capability could:

-• briefly outline the technology strategy to support future business requirements.
+• Briefly outline the technology strategy to support future business requirements.
 This may include key objectives and focus areas for development in ICT capability over the short, medium and long terms and consideration of the drivers for change.

-• explain how their technology strategy aligns with broader trends in technological development (including from a whole-of-government perspective and alignment with government policy on technology use).
+• Explain how their technology strategy aligns with broader trends in technological development (including from a whole-of-government perspective and alignment with government policy on technology use).

-• identify proposed improvements in ICT capability that are expected to be achieved through cooperation, co-investment and/or shared services between entities.
+• Identify proposed improvements in ICT capability that are expected to be achieved through cooperation, co-investment and/or shared services between entities.

 Accountable authorities of all Commonwealth entities must establish and maintain appropriate systems of risk oversight, management and internal control for the entity (section 16 of the PGPA Act).